The 8th course is scheduled October 19-27, 2024

 • Antibiotic resistance is a global and medical problem

-• Antibiotic R&D: History and strategies
+• Antibiotic research and development: History and strategies

 Modes of action of and mechanisms of resistance to existing classes